I like to think of crown molding as the decorative icing on my cake and shiplap as the rolled fondant holding everything together.

 9. Don't apply adhesive to the back of your boards

 Chances are, if you're accident prone like me, you'll make a small mistake somewhere along the line and need to pull the shiplap off the wall.
 Luckily, because the plywood is so thin, this is easy to do even if you've already nailed it to the wall.
-If you use an adhesive like liquid nails you're going to have a harder time pulling it off.
+If you use an adhesive like Liquid Nails you're going to have a harder time pulling it off.
 Also, you run the risk of ripping off layers of drywall.
 If you decide at a later date to remove the shiplap all together it won't be a big deal.

 10. Expect the project will take longer than you think.